Pop Culture Madness!

 "It's alive!
 It's alive!

-When Romania made their ice hockey World Championship debut in 1931, they lost 0-15 to the US.
-Their captain approached the referee after the game and asked him to write a message on the official game sheet: "Thank you for playing against us, we have learned a great deal from this game".
+When Romania debuted their ice hockey World Championship in 1931, they lost 0-15 to the US.
+Their captain approached the referee after the game and asked him to write a message on the official game sheet: “Thank you for playing against us; we have learned a great deal from this game.”

 1931 Pop Culture History

 Betty Robinson, an Olympic runner, was involved in a plane crash in 1931 and was wrongly pronounced dead upon first being discovered.
-She spend 7 months in a coma and it took her 2 years to learn to walk normally again.
-In 1936, she returned to the US olympic team and won gold in the relay.
+She spent seven months in a coma, and it took her two years to learn to walk normally again.
+In 1936, she returned to the US Olympic team and won gold in the relay.

-When Romania made their ice hockey World Championship debut in 1931, they lost 0-15 to the US.
-Their captain approached the referee after the game and asked him to write a message on the official game sheet: "Thank you for playing against us, we have learned a great deal from this game".
+When Romania debuted their ice hockey World Championship in 1931, they lost 0-15 to the US.
+After the game, their captain approached the referee and asked him to write a message on the official game sheet: “Thank you for playing against us; we have learned a great deal from this game.”

-The word 'muggle', before it was popularized by JK Rowling, was slang for marijuana.
+The word ‘muggle,’ before JK Rowling popularized it, was slang for marijuana.

-Edwin Perkins of Hastings, Nebraska invented a a liquid drink concentrate called "Fruit Smack".
+Edwin Perkins of Hastings, Nebraska, invented a liquid drink concentrate called “Fruit Smack.”
 When bottles broke during shipping, Perkins dehydrated the product and renamed it Kool-Aid.

-While visiting New York City, Winston Churchill was hit by a car while leaving a taxi, as he looked right, but not left, for cars, as he was used to English roads.
+While visiting New York City, Winston Churchill was hit by a car while leaving a taxi.
+He looked right, but not left, for cars, as he was used to English roads.

 The "never date anyone under half your age plus seven" rule of thumb appeared in American newspapers in 1931, attributed to Maurice Chevalier, a French actor, singer and entertainer.

-Abbey Road Studios first recording was in 1931.
-Sir Edward Elgar conducting the London Symphony Orchestra in recording Land of Hope and Glory aka the graduation song with lyrics (Pomp and Circumstance March No. 1) It was originally written in 1901.
+Abbey Road Studios’ first recording was in 1931.
+Sir Edward Elgar conducted the London Symphony Orchestra in recording Land of Hope and Glory, aka the graduation song with lyrics (Pomp and Circumstance March No. 1).
+It was originally written in 1901.

 The Star-Spangled Banner has only been the anthem of the United States since 1931, more than 100 years after it was written and became popular.
 My Country, 'Tis of Thee and Hail, Columbia were unofficial anthems before 1931.

-Considered his finest film by many, Charlie Chaplin's City Lights was released.
-Charlie believed that 'talking' was a lessor form of performing on movies, so he didn't talk, but he did include a soundtrack and sound effects.
+Considered his finest film by many, Charlie Chaplin’s City Lights was released.
+Charlie believed that ‘talking’ was a lesser form of performing in movies, so he didn’t talk, but he did include a soundtrack and sound effects.

 A barrel of oil cost only 65 cents.

 The original pronunciation for Dr. Jekyll is Jee-kall.
-The author, Robert Louis Stevenson, insisted on this and only the first sound movie of the adaptation starring Fredric March got it right in 1931.
-Every following movie pronounced it Je-kel and now that is how we say it today.
+The author, Robert Louis Stevenson, insisted on this, and only the first sound movie of the adaptation starring Fredric March got it right in 1931.
+Every following movie pronounced it Je-kel, and that is how we say it today.

-There is a poodle named Toby Rimes with an estimated net worth of $92 million.
+A poodle named Toby Rimes has an estimated net worth of $92 million.
 He is descended from a poodle of the same name who was left over $30 million by his late millionaire owner in 1931.
-All of that dog's offspring have been named Toby Rimes and have since inherited the money.
+That dog’s offspring have been named Toby Rimes and have since inherited the money.

 White Castle hired a food scientist to run tests to determine the nutritional value of White Castle Sliders.
-One medical student lived on nothing but White Castle burgers and water for 13 weeks.
+One medical student lived on only White Castle burgers and water for 13 weeks.
 Studies show conclusively that the student maintained good health.

-he Empire State Building only took a little over a year for its construction to complete (410 days - twelve days ahead of schedule).
+he Empire State Building only took a little over a year of construction (410 days – twelve days ahead of schedule).
 After the Empire State Building opened in New York City in 1931, much of its office space went unrented.
-It was nicknamed the "Empty State Building" by New Yorkers and didn't become profitable until 1950.
+It was nicknamed the “Empty State Building” by New Yorkers and didn’t become profitable until 1950.

 Airstream trailers were introduced to the public, invented by Wally Meryle Byam.
 They say that 2/3 of every one of these vehicles ever produced is still in use.

-Spinach consumption increased 33 percent in the United States between 1931 and 1936 due to Popeye's growing popularity.
+Due to Popeye’s growing popularity, spinach consumption increased by 33 percent in the United States between 1931 and 1936.

 Alka-Seltzer was made available in 1931.
-The original ingredients included 325 milligrams of aspirin, 1,000 miligrams of citric acid and 1,916 milligrams of sodium bicarbonate.
+The original ingredients included 325 milligrams of aspirin, 1,000 milligrams of citric acid, and 1,916 milligrams of sodium bicarbonate.

-A 17 year old female baseball pitcher named Jackie Mitchell struck out both Babe Ruth and Lou Gehrig in the same exhibition game.
+A 17-year-old female baseball pitcher, Jackie Mitchell, struck out Babe Ruth and Lou Gehrig in the same exhibition game.

-James Truslow Adams first used term "American Dream" in 1931 and stated "that dream of a land in which life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement...to attain to the fullest stature of which they are innately capable"
+James Truslow Adams first used the term “American Dream” in 1931.
+They stated, “that dream of a land in which life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement…to attain to the fullest stature of which they are innately capable.”

 L. Ron Hubbard considered himself a nuclear physicist, even though his degree was from an unaccredited university.
-The one course in nuclear physics Hubbard took was in 1931, whose records indicate that he scored an F in the course.
-Hubbard dropped out of school shortly thereafter with a 2.28GPA
+The one course in nuclear physics Hubbard took was in 1931, whose records indicate that he scored an F. Hubbard dropped out of school shortly thereafter with a 2.28GPA

 RIP, Scandals, Sad and Odd News